The Ten-Year Occupational Employment Projections Methodology

-The Bureau of Labor Statistics (BLS) announced (October 2017) a change to its methodology for calculating 10-year occupational employment projections.
+The Bureau of Labor Statistics (BLS) announced in October 2017 a change to its methodology for calculating ten-year occupational employment projections.
 The new methodology considers estimates of both occupational separations as well as job growth within each industry.

 Projections of job growth provide valuable insight into future employment opportunities, because each new job created is an opening for a worker entering an occupation.
 However, opportunities also arise, when existing workers separate from their occupations, leaving vacant positions for new workers to fill.